Making Tax Digital for ITSA: A New Era for Landlords and the Self-Employed

 MTD for ITSA: Key Dates and Deadlines:

-From April 2026, MTD for ITSA will become mandatory for individuals and landlords whose income from self-employment or property exceeds £50,000.
+From April 2026, MTD for ITSA will become mandatory for individuals and landlords whose turnover (or gross receipts) from self-employment or property exceeds £50,000 pa.
 This initial phase targets higher-income earners, giving them a clear timeline to adapt their processes and systems to meet the new digital standards.
 These taxpayers need to start preparing now by integrating compatible software, digitising their financial records, and familiarising themselves with the quarterly reporting requirements.

-One year later, in April 2027, the threshold for mandatory compliance will be lowered to include individuals and landlords with income from self-employment or property exceeding £30,000.
+One year later, in April 2027, the threshold for mandatory compliance will be lowered to include individuals and landlords with turnover (or gross receipts) from self-employment or property exceeding £30,000 pa.
 This expanded scope means a larger segment of taxpayers will need to transition to digital record-keeping and reporting.
 Those who fall into this category should use the additional year to refine their financial practices, ensuring they are ready to comply with MTD requirements and avoid any last-minute rush.

 Navigating Making Tax Digital Challenges: Sole Traders Vs. Landlords